Press Enter to search or ESC to close

 Having a productive conversation with the boss ahead of time will prepare the employer for your potential extended or frequent absences.
 Do this even if you are uncertain about whether it will be necessary.

-This will include information concerning the type of documentation that is needed to verify that you qualify for FMLA.
 The federal guidelines for the program are available online.
-If you work for a very small company, you may not be eligible to receive FMLA leave.
+If you work for a extremely small company, you may not be eligible to receive FMLA leave.
 Companies must have at least 50 employees to meet the federal mandate for providing FMLA.

 Present proof of doctor visits, prescriptions and other pertinent material.
 This will help the company to determine the validity of your request.
 Unless your employer requires additional medical opinions, you may already have everything necessary to complete the application process.

 This is vital because many employers are not thrilled to grant this type of time off.
 You may find it necessary to be firm at the same time to nudge the company into compliance with the law.
-Try not to ask for excessive amounts of time.
-Employers are not required to be generous with this benefit in order to comply with the federal guidelines.

 Tips and Warnings